- What is radiation therapy? When is it used?

 Conformal proton beam radiation therapy is much like conformal therapy, but it uses proton beams instead of x-rays.
 Protons are parts of atoms that cause little damage to tissues they pass through but are very good at killing cells at the end of their path.
 This means that proton beam radiation may be able to deliver more radiation to the tumor while reducing side effects on normal tissues.
 Protons can only be put out by a special machine called a cyclotron or synchrotron.
 This machine costs millions of dollars and requires expert staff.
-This is why proton beam therapy costs a lot and is only in a small number of radiation treatment centers.
+This is why proton beam therapy costs a lot and is only offered in a small number of treatment centers.
 More studies are needed to find out if proton radiation gives better results in certain cancers than other types of radiation treatment.

-Stereotactic radiosurgery (steer-e-o-TACK-tick ray-dee-o-SUR-jer-ee) is not really surgery, but a type of radiation treatment that gives a large dose of radiation to a small tumor area, usually in one session.
+Stereotactic radiosurgery (STAIR-e-o-TACK-tick RAY-dee-o-SUR-jer-ee) isn’t really surgery, but a type of radiation treatment that gives a large dose of radiation to a small tumor area, usually in one session.
 It’s mostly used for brain tumors and other tumors inside the head.
 In some cases, a head frame or shell may be used to help keep the patient’s head still.
-Once the exact location of the tumor is known from CT or MRI scans, radiation is sent to the area from a machine.
+Once the exact location of the tumor is known from CT or MRI scans, radiation is sent to the area from many different angles.
 The radiation is very precisely aimed to affect nearby tissues as little as possible.

 There are 3 different ways stereotactic radiosurgery can be given:

-- The most common type uses a movable linear accelerator that’s controlled by a computer.
+- The most common type uses a movable linac that’s controlled by a computer.
 The machine moves around to target the tumor from many different angles.
 Several machines do stereotactic radiosurgery in this way, with names such as X-Knife™, CyberKnife®, and Clinac®.